coolcrowd/worker-service/api.md

 Scenario: the platform needs an email from his workers and it is the first time the worker is working on our framework.
 Therefore the example-platform will not find us in the database and the worker-service proceeds to respond with the EMAIL type.

-Expected Behaviour: Ask the Worker for his email-address and submit it.
+Expected Behavior: Ask the Worker for his email-address and submit it.
 Then call /next with the worker-id obtained through the submit email request.

 ### next with type EMAIL [GET]